esphome/esphome.io/guides/devboard_as_flasher.rst

 You need to make the following electrical connections:

+Note that the 5V connection on either board may be labelled either ``5V`` or ``VIN``.
+Some boards may not have a 5V connection and will require 3.3V only.

+Rather than powering the target board from the flasher board, it is also possible to use a separate power supply, just make sure all the ground pins are connected together.
 - connect both ``EN`` and ``GND`` together in the flasher devboard
 - ``+5.0V`` or ``3V3`` on the flasher devboard to ``VIN`` or ``3V3`` respectively of the target device
 - ``GND``, or ground